 After each fall, I have had increased pain and had to use ice packs all night to sleep.
 These falls have exacerbated other areas of injury that I have, causing extra pain, and swelling.

 I took this scooter in to have it repaired, and they seemed slightly concerned that I'd fallen that much, but I needed to be ask twice for them to fix the brake.
 I am worn out, angry, and while I have been grateful when it's helped me, I'm unbelievably disappointed in this product and the extra pain, not to mention chance for a second surgery that it has caused.

-Review about: Drive Medical Walker.
+Product or Service Mentioned: Drive Medical Walker.